oliviabarrick/hone/README.md

 * Bitbucket
 * Stash

-Your provider can be configured with a `report` block, note that you can supply as many report blocks as required:
+Your provider can be configured with a `repository` block, note that you can supply as many report blocks as required:

 ```
-report {
+repository {
     token = "github token"
 }
 ```